NightBlaze106/The-cache-Crew/readme.md

 ## Running Cosmic Wars

-To run Cosmic Wars, follow these steps:
+To run Exoplanet Odyssey, follow these steps:

 1. Start the backend server:
    ```